-Introducing LTA's Trans POC Empowerment Committee: A Statement by Board Members Elliot Wade & Alexander Andersen
+Introducing LTA's Trans POC Empowerment Committee: A Statement by Board Members Elliot Leaux & Alexander Andersen

 Since the days of our founding, Louisiana Trans Advocates has been a home to strong and resilient trans people throughout our state who work hard to support each other in our everyday lives and advocate for the rights of our community.

 In 2011, when Louisiana Trans Advocates first opened its figurative doors, our founders signed onto a statement of principles that included a commitment to prioritize the inclusion of trans people of color in all activities and efforts of the organization, including programming, educational and advocacy efforts, and legislative organizing.
 Over the years, as leadership and membership of our organization has turned over and our work has evolved, that statement has evolved as well.
 Through its many iterations, we have tried to use our statement of principles as a guide for our work throughout the state, and we come back to it at least as often as we come back to our mission.

 Self-determination and expression for all transgender and gender nonconforming people is a core human right.

 Trans liberation depends on the empowerment of intersecting communities that experience systemic oppression, especially people of color, the poor, immigrants, people with disabilities, and women and femme-identified people.

 All trans people, regardless of individual socioeconomic status should have an opportunity to participate fully in organizational activities, especially those in under-resourced, isolated, and rural communities throughout the state.